danieladejumo17/ArduinoExpress/README.md

   - Author :: Daniel Adejumo
   - Email :: adejumodaniel17@gmail.com

+This is a lightweight implementation of the popular Express web framework in C++ for MCU boards.

   A sequence container similar to the C++ [[http://www.cplusplus.com/reference/vector/vector/][std::vector]], but instead of allocating memory dynamically, this container points to an